 - Wind Mitigation Discount Tip: The newer the roof the better the discount (much more so than in number 1)

-- What is the weakest portion of your roof decking (typically the flat plywood under roof) made of, what kind of nails is secured down with and how far apart are the nails.
+- What is the weakest portion of your roof decking (typically the flat plywood under roof) made of, what kind of nails is it secured down with and how far apart are the nails.

 - Wind Mitigation Discount Tip: Plywood is almost universally used, but not always.
 The longer the nails and the closer they are together, the better the discount.